Timken India FY26 Net Profit Falls to ₹3,983.33 Million

-Timken India Limited reported FY26 standalone net profit of ₹3,983.33 Million against ₹4,473.86 Million in FY25, despite revenue from operations growing to ₹34,193.16 Million from ₹31,478.10 Million.
-The Board recommended a dividend of ₹2.50 per share, approved the amalgamation of wholly owned subsidiary Timken GGB Technology Private Limited, and appointed two senior management personnel effective May 18, 2026.
+Timken India Limited reported a decline in net profit for FY26 to ₹3,983.33 Million from ₹4,473.86 Million in the previous year, while revenue from operations increased to ₹34,193.16 Million.
+The Board recommended a dividend of ₹2.50 per share and approved the amalgamation of subsidiary Timken GGB Technology Private Limited.
+The company also initiated the 'Saksham Niveshak' investor awareness campaign from April 1, 2026, to July 9, 2026.

 *this image is generated using AI for illustrative purposes only.

 Timken India Limited reported its audited financial results for the quarter and financial year ended March 31, 2026.
-The Board of Directors approved the results at a meeting held on May 18, 2026, with the board meeting commencing at 6:30 PM and concluding at 8:04 PM.
+The Board of Directors approved the results at a meeting held on May 18, 2026.
 Deloitte Haskins & Sells LLP issued an unmodified opinion on the annual financial results and an unmodified conclusion on the quarterly limited review.
+The company announced the newspaper publication of these results on May 20, 2026, pursuant to Regulation 47 of the SEBI (LODR) Regulations, 2015.

 Standalone Financial Performance